-Sprouts and microgreens are SO beneficial because they have, pound for pound, the largest amount of nutrients of any food.
+Sprouts and microgreens are SO nutritious because they have, pound for pound, the largest amount of nutrients of any food.
 They are a virtual explosion of life!! :) As Dr. Michael Greger puts it, “It’s like gardening on steroids!”
 It really is too.
 No need to wait for weeks or even months to pick your produce.
 Within a few days it's ready.
 Now THAT'S my kind of gardening! :) There really is no excuse for not growing your own.
 No garden is needed.
 Only a clean jar, a sprouting tray or sprouting bag.
 Actually, you can even grow sprouts in a clean almond milk carton, as you can see here :)

 Sprouts and microgreens are a tremendous source of antioxidants, vitamin A, B vitamins, vitamin E, calcium, potassium, magnesium, iron, selenium, and zinc & some sprouts are also good sources of protein.
-They are also delicious and can turn a salad into a nutritious meal.
+They are delicious cooked and raw and can turn a salad into a nutritious meal.

 Sprouts.....microgreens....What's the difference?